 I often hear people talking about how expensive Australia is and how the cost of living in Australia is much higher than the UK.
 I think there are some things you just need to bear in mind.
 If you move from a small village in Derbyshire to central London you will find it expensive.
 If you move from that small village to central Sydney you will find it expensive.
 If you move from London to Sydney, the cost of living will be more comparable.
 Sometimes when people talk about how expensive it is in Australia, they are comparing totally different lifestyles.
 Some of Australia’s cities ARE very expensive, I’m not going to lie.
 But it is costly to live in central London too.
 I know in the UK, we couldn’t have afforded to live in London even with higher wages.

-Some of our living costs in Brisbane are much higher than they were in the UK.
-Others are considerably lower.
+If we’re considering our family’s cost of living in Brisbane, some of our living costs in Brisbane are much higher than they were in Hampshire in the UK and others are considerably lower.
 We have higher outgoings here overall, but that is mainly because we have made some lifestyle choices to spend more money on some extra things – these are things we couldn’t afford in the UK (like running a second car and sending our kids to a private school).
 Our income here is more than double what it was in the UK.
 We don’t feel any better off financially or any worse off but we are living a totally different lifestyle here.

 Try not to worry too much about living costs in Australia.
 Read this post, but don’t let it panic you.
 Until you get here, it will be very difficult for you to predict exactly what YOUR outgoings are going to be – much of it will depend on which suburb you move to as rental costs can really vary.
 When we were researching moving, I remember reading a list of somebody’s outgoings in a forum and it freaked me out.
 I felt there was no way we would be able to afford to live in Australia and for a long time we stopped looking into it.
 All because I read one person’s post.
 I don’t want you to read my outgoings and make assumptions about whether you can or can’t afford it – I just want to give you some basic information as a starting point.

-If you are a family moving to Australia, the chances are you will be able to afford it over here.
+If you are a family moving to Australia or worrying about Brisbane living costs, the chances are you will be able to afford it over here.
 Families just like yours live here quite happily.
-If families couldn’t afford to live here, they would leave!
+If families couldn’t afford the cost to live in Brisbane, they would leave!
 Try to stop comparing dollars to pounds.
 As soon as you get here, you will need to start thinking in dollars anyway and the dollars you earn will convert into dollars that you spend.
 Pounds won’t matter anymore.

 So what are the costs of living in Brisbane Australia?
 Here is a breakdown of our living costs in Brisbane (in May 2018 unless otherwise stated).
 If you are thinking of moving to Brisbane, please have a look at these prices but don’t let them scare you.
 They are just my own living costs.
 Yours will be totally different.
 Just like in the UK, one family might have outgoings of £1500 a month and another £3000 per month.
 Everybody lives different lifestyles.
 I think we are pretty frugal.
 I have many friends here who spend more than us and many who spend less than us.
 I think that you tend to end up spending what you have and your lifestyle grows or shrinks to fit your income.

-Cost of living in Brisbane: Here is my breakdown of our bills
+Cost of living, Brisbane: Here is my breakdown of our bills

 Car registration (known as ‘rego’ in Australia) – one of our cars costs $660 per year and the other $870.
 You can pay these as a single annual bill or pay six-monthly.
 In Queensland, you can also pay in instalments at the Post Office too.